 Are there any tax benefits associated with a life estate deed?

 Yes, there are potential tax benefits associated with a life estate deed.
-Upon the life tenant’s death, the property ownership transfers to the remainderman at a stepped-up basis, reducing the capital gains tax liability if the property is sold.
+Upon the life tenant’s death, the property ownership transfers to the remainderman on a stepped-up basis, reducing the capital gains tax liability if the property is sold.

 Who is responsible for property taxes with a life estate deed?